 - Wrote feature article, “Going Diagonal”, in May-June 2022 issue of Colorado Life.

 - Edited and wrote biography for My Help Is in the Mountain: The Selected Poetry of Nancy Wood (NWLT, 2022).

-- English Literature B.A., Dartmouth College, 1988
+- Dartmouth College, English Literature B.A., 1988

-- Completed five Denver Lighthouse Writers creative writing workshops, 2014–2018.
+- Denver Lighthouse Writers Workshop

 - MBA, MIT Sloan School of Management, Cambridge, MA, 1996